Phygital: Blending Physical and Digital Worlds

 It is not just brick and mortar stores that are getting phygital; eCommerce brands are also opening pop-up stores to offer physical dimensions to their digital brand.

-The benefit for customers and stores is that shoppers can physically touch and feel for the product and engage with staff members who can advise on how to get the most out of the product.
+The benefit for customers and stores is that shoppers can physically touch and feel the product.
+In addition, they can engage with staff members who can advise on how to get the most out of the product.

 If you are having a tough time with what a phygital omnichannel experience might look like, here are few phygital examples: